GenomicaMicrob/mg_classifier/README.md

 # mg_classifier
 **Available soon**

-Super fast script for classifying metagenomic 16S/18S sequences
+Super-fast script for classifying metagenomic 16S/18S sequences.
 ### version 1.4

 mg_classifier assigns a taxonomy to 16S or 18S sequences produced by PCR amplification of metagenomic DNA.
 It can classify the sequences with several public databases.